Maria do Céu Sarmento: Early life and education

-From 1976 to 1982 Sarmento attended primary school, then junior high school for two years, and from 1986 to 1988 secondary school.
+From 1976 to 1982, Sarmento attended primary school, then junior high school for two years, and from 1986 to 1988 secondary school.
 Sarmento studied from 1989 at the Faculty of Medicine of Udayana University in Bali, Indonesia, and graduated in 1996.

 Medical career

 From 1996 to 2001, Sarmento worked as an assistant physician in the Medical Department of the National Hospital in Dili, which from 1999 was under the direction of the International Red Cross.
-From 2001 to 2006, she was general assistant physician in the same hospital.
+From 2001 to 2006, she was a general assistant physician in the same hospital.
 Then she attended a course at the National School of Public Health in Havana, Cuba, from February to June 2009.
-From 2009 to 2011 she was then Coordinator for Bilateral Affairs with Cuba, as well as Technical Assistant at the Ministry of Health of East Timor.
+From 2009 to 2011, she was the Coordinator for Bilateral Affairs with Cuba, as well as a Technical Assistant at the Ministry of Health of East Timor.
 Since 2011, Sarmento has been Deputy Dean of Academic Affairs and lecturer at the Faculty of Medicine and Medical Science of the National University of East Timor in Dili.

 Sarmento was a treasurer at the East Timor Medical Association from 2000 to 2005, president in 2005, and a consultant since 2006.